google/pmax_best_practices_dashboard/walkthrough.md

 Click
     <walkthrough-spotlight-pointer cssSelector=".cfc-stepper-step-continue-button">**Save
     and continue**</walkthrough-spotlight-pointer>.

+## Add Sensitive Scopes to Consent Screen

+1. Click <walkthrough-spotlight-pointer locator="semantic({button 'Add or remove scopes'})">Add or remove scopes</walkthrough-spotlight-pointer>

+1. Now in <walkthrough-spotlight-pointer locator="semantic({combobox 'Filter'})">Enter property name or value</walkthrough-spotlight-pointer> search for the BigQuery API, check the box to choose it.

+1. Do the same for Google Ads API.

+1. Click <walkthrough-spotlight-pointer locator="text('Update')">Update</walkthrough-spotlight-pointer>

-## Turn on Google Cloud APIs
+## Enable Google Cloud APIs

-Enable the Google Ads API and the BigQuery API so that this is incorporated in the credentials you will generate in the next step.
+Enable the Google Ads API and the BigQuery API so that they're incorporated in the credentials you will generate in the next step.

 <walkthrough-enable-apis apis="bigquery.googleapis.com,googleads.googleapis.com">
 </walkthrough-enable-apis>